Revolving door (politics): European Parliament

 In its 2005 Statute for the Members of the European Parliament (MEPs), general principles and duties are laid down.
 Indeed, MEPs should remain free and independent (art.
 2), they must not be pressured or exert any binding mandate (art.
 3) and "safeguard their independence" (art.
 9).

-The European Parliament has also established its own Code of conduct which has applied since 1 January 2012.
+The European Parliament has also established its own Code of Conduct, which has been applied since 1 January 2012.
 Here, the code provides an explicit definition of "conflict of interest" (art.
 3).
 MEPs must also establish a declaration of financial interests (art.
 4).
-Former MEPs’ activities may involve lobbying but must be notified to the European Parliament.
-Consequently, those MEPs involved in lobbying must not benefit from the facilities granted to others former MEPs (art.
-6) such as entering the Parliament's building, using Parliament's restaurants and cafeteria, libraries, documentation centers or car parks.
+Former MEPs' activities may involve lobbying but must be notified to the European Parliament.
+Consequently, those MEPs involved in lobbying must not benefit from the facilities granted to other former MEPs (art.
+6), such as entering the Parliament's building, using Parliament's restaurants and cafeteria, libraries, documentation centers or car parks.
 In the same vein of the commission, there is also an advisory committee that must, in accordance with article 16 of the Staff Regulation, publish an annual report (art.
 7).
 If there is an alleged breach, the President of the European Parliament refers to the advisory committee, which may conduct an audition and then refer back to the president on what can be done.
 The member under investigation may give a written opinion to the president and then the president issues a reasoned decision (art.
 8).
-There is an exhaustive list concerning the penalties listed in art.
+There is an exhaustive list of the penalties in art.
 166§3 to §5 of the Rules of Procedures.
-Since April 2013, the European Parliament adopted implementing measures of the "Code of Conduct on Gifts received in an official capacity, Invitations to events organised by third parties and Monitoring procedure".
+Since April 2013, the European Parliament has adopted implementing measures of the "Code of Conduct on Gifts received in an official capacity, Invitations to events organised by third parties and Monitoring procedure".